 Prize specific conditions of entry

-The prize is open to individuals and teams if the achievement is the result of a collaborative team effort.
+The prize is open to individuals and teams, if the activity is the result of a collaborative team effort.

-• For entries comprised of between two and six individuals, you will need to decide upon one team leader to administer the entry, however you must describe the contribution of each individual to the research and explain why the Eureka Prize should be jointly awarded.
-This explanation should be included in the ‘Research Summary.’
+- Comprising of between two and six individuals, the first listed entrant must be the team leader, and all team members should be listed as entrants in the online entry form.
+You must describe the contribution of each individual to the research and explain why the Eureka Prize should be jointly awarded to the listed individuals.
+This explanation must be included in the ‘research summary.’

 Activity entered for this prize must have been published in at least three peer-reviewed articles (i.e., published in a scientific journal or similar).